Get Involved

 Becoming Beloved Community

-The Becoming Beloved Community (BBC) group seeks to expand and deepen personal connections within Saint Matthew’s community.
-We also collaborate with other member congregations of the Valley Interfaith Project (VIP) to influence local public policy for community betterment.
+The Becoming Beloved Community (BBC) group seeks to expand and deepen personal connections within Saint Matthew’s community by conducting one-on-one relational meetings as well as monthly Deepening Community Sessions.
+We also collaborate with other member congregations of Valley Interfaith Project (VIP), a nonpartisan organization, to influence local public policy for community betterment.
+We currently are working to get city, county, and state government officials to enact policies that increase the supply of affordable housing and to increase access to mental health services for youth and adults.

 • A crystal ball on rocky ground reflecting a sunset with vibrant orange and blue clouds.